-News and their expectations during stock trading.
+News and its anticipation in stock trading.

 Almost every trader is familiar with the news trading strategy, which involves opening trades immediately after